 The last mile gap in vulnerability remediation for employee devices

+Security and IT teams have always known and strived for basic endpoint security hygiene.
+But doing the basics is HARD.
 The last mile of work in endpoint vulnerability patching is messy, time-consuming and manual.

 Amplifier’s human risk graph powers a live system of record for each employee’s risk — that solves the mapping problem of user identity, device OS and application vulnerabilities, device posture and endpoint tooling coverage gaps.
 The graph serves as important data and context required for meaningful user engagements through agentic AI automation.